Open-TEE/Open-Tee.github.io/user_study.md

 execute the first test run, follow the following steps:

 1. If not running already, launch Open-TEE.
 2. Navigate into Open-TEE directory.
-User study binary is located:
+The user study source code is in 2 partd, the Client Application (CA) and the Trusted Application (TA) located:

 ~~~
-/CAs/usr_study_ca/
+CAs/usr_study_ca/
+TAs/usr_study_ta/
 ~~~

-Binary name is "usr_study_ca".
+The test binary is called "usr_study_ca" and located under gcc-debug/ directory.
 It is important that you have not modified this binary.

 3. Run user study binary.
-You will be getting the following print out onto console:
+You will see the following print out onto the console:

 ~~~
 START: usr study app